Close Banner

 The Ins and Outs of Disneyland Dining Reservations - Girl eats brunch at Storytellers Cafe

-There are some great restaurants in the hotels.
+There are some great restaurants in the Disneyland hotels.
 One of our favorites for a nice, relaxing dinner (sometimes without Tad and Lily!) is Napa Rose at Disney's Grand Californian Hotel & Spa.
-There is also Storytellers Café for a family meal.
-Two hotels offer character breakfasts/brunches, as well as a character dinner at Goofy’s Kitchen.
-The newest character dining to join the lineup is the Disney Princess Breakfast Adventures Experience.
+There is also Storytellers Cafe for a family meal.
+Two hotels offer character breakfasts/brunches and character dinners.
+The fanciest character dining is the Disney Princess Breakfast Adventures Experience.
 This brunch brings princesses to Napa Rose Thursday through Monday from 8 a.m. until 11 a.m.

 The Ins and Outs of Disneyland Dining Reservations - Great Maple doughnut